chirpradio/chirpradio-archiver/README.md

 # chirpradio-archiver

-This is a long running program that listens to the [CHIRP Radio](http://chirpradio.org/) broadcast stream and saves archive files to disk, one file per hour.
+This is a long running program that listens to the live [CHIRP Radio](http://chirpradio.org/) broadcast stream and saves archive files to disk, one file per hour.
 It is the successor to the archiving scripts in [chirpradio-machine](https://github.com/chirpradio/chirpradio-machine/).

+**IMPORTANT**: This is intended for internal station use only where we connect directly to our streaming box.
+Please don't archive the live broadcast yourself because CHIRP Radio pays per listener.

 ## Usage